quinn-rs/quinn/README.md

 connect to.
 This prevents an active, on-path attacker from intercepting messages, but requires trusting some certificate authority.
-For many purposes, this can be accomplished by using certificates from [Let's Encrypt][letsencrypt] for servers, and invoking `ClientConfigBuilder::add_default_certificate_authorities` on clients.
+For many purposes, this can be accomplished by using certificates from [Let's Encrypt][letsencrypt] for servers, and relying on the default configuration for clients.

 For some cases, including peer-to-peer, trust-on-first-use, deliberately insecure applications, or any case where servers are not identified by domain